City Line (Merseytravel): History

 The City Line can trace its origins back to the dawn of the railway era, as it incorporates most of the route of the Liverpool and Manchester Railway, opened in 1830 and including Broad Green Station, the oldest operating station in the world.
 Other early railway companies whose lines are now part of the City Line include the Cheshire Lines Committee and the London and North Western Railway.

 These disparate local railway services were not marketed under a common name until 1972, when Merseyside PTE introduced the Merseyrail brand for services which were operated by British Rail on its behalf.
 The PTE applied the City Line name to local services out of Liverpool's main station at Lime Street.

 Around this time, ambitious plans were floated to electrify parts of the City Line and incorporate it into the Northern line, via the Wapping Tunnel from Edge Hill to Liverpool Central.
 However, after work started, they were abandoned, and to this day the suburbs of eastern Liverpool have no direct route to other suburbs of the city without changing to the underground network at Lime Street.

 In the 1990s, as part of the Government's rail privatisation, the City Line services became part of the North Western Trains franchise (later taken over by FirstGroup and renamed First North Western).

 In 2004, the First North Western franchise was merged with that of neighbouring train company Arriva Trains Northern to create a new franchise covering the north of England.
 The new franchise was won by Northern Rail, owned by the Serco-Abellio consortium (who, coincidentally, had been named as the operators of the Merseyrail Electrics franchise a year earlier).

 Description

-The City Line comprises routes are shared with local and inter-city express services.
-The lines which make up the City Line are:
+The City Line, or City Lines, is a term used by Merseytravel, the local transport authority, to describe the suburban services going eastwards from Liverpool Lime Street, on the following routes: